-The beauty of a Google Ads campaign is that it can be customized to fit into any budget.
+The beauty of Google’s banner ad campaigns is they can be customized to fit into any budget.

 Larger budgets are obviously going to have more success.
 But smaller campaigns can do pretty well, especially in terms of remarketing and brand awareness.

 First, you place a “bid” on specific sites, keywords, interests, or groups.

 There are a number of different strategies you can use when bidding on ad placement.

 An Enhanced CPC (Cost-Per-Click) is used when you’re dealing with manual CPPC campaigns.
 Bids are adjusted automatically to try and create more conversions.

 Then you’ve got target cost per acquisition bidding.

 When engaging in this, machine learning optimizes your bids for you in order to get conversions that won’t exceed the target amount you’ve set.

 It’s kind of like when you’re going out with a friend and you tell them not to let you spend more than a set amount of money.
 Only it’s with robots.

 Here’s an example from the Google overlords to explain the concept: